rclone/rclone/docs/content/filtering.md

 **Important** this flag is dangerous to your data - use with `--dry-run` and `-v` first.

-In conjunction with `rclone sync` the `--delete-excluded deletes any files on the destination which are excluded from the command.
+In conjunction with `rclone sync`, `--delete-excluded` deletes any files on the destination which are excluded from the command.

 E.g. the scope of `rclone sync -i A: B:` can be restricted: